Release Notes | Downloads

-In addition to the Bluetooth features, the Bluetooth API also provides access to a few other functions like the Direct Test Mode (DTM) API for RF testing purposes, the Persistent Store (PS) API for reading and writing keys to and from the devices flash memory, the DFU (Device Firmware Update) API for field firmware updates, and the System API for various system level functions.
+In addition to the Bluetooth features, the Bluetooth API also provides access to a few other functions such as the Direct Test Mode (DTM) API for RF testing purposes, the Persistent Store (PS) API for reading and writing keys to and from the devices flash memory, the DFU (Device Firmware Update) API for field firmware updates, and the System API for various system level functions.

 The BGAPI Serial Protocol and the Bluetooth Host API

-The BGAPI serial protocol is a lightweight, binary protocol that carries the BGAPI commands from the host to the Bluetooth stack, and responses and events from the Bluetooth stack back to the host.
+The BGAPI serial protocol is a lightweight, binary protocol that carries the BGAPI commands from the host to the Bluetooth stack, and carries responses and events from the Bluetooth stack back to the host.

 The Bluetooth SDK delivers a ready-made BGAPI serial protocol parser implementation both for the NCP target (EFR) and for the NCP host.
-It implements the serial protocol parser for all the APIs provided by the Bluetooth stack.
+It implements the serial protocol parser for all APIs provided by the Bluetooth stack.
 The host code developed on top of host API can be written to be identical to the code for the EFR, which allows easy porting of the application code from the EFR to a separate host or vice versa.

 The BGAPI serial protocol packet structure is described below.
-For more information see the BGAPI Headers.
+For more information, see the BGAPI Headers.

 The Bluetooth Profile Toolkit GATT Builder